 Nue 1.0 (Beta) — A web framework for UX developers

-Exactly one year ago I decided to create the slickest website generator for UX developers and design-focused organizations.
-Today this vision is becoming a reality:
+Exactly one year ago I decided to create a super simple website generator targeted for the following people:

 1. UX developers: who natively jump between Figma and CSS without a confusing designer-developer handoff process in the way.